richwaters/StoryAlign/README.md

 ### epubstrip.sh
-epubstrip.sh slims down a narrated epub by removing the audio and some of the meta information that contains dates and times.
+epubstrip.sh slims down a narrated epub by removing the audio and some of metadata (such as dates and times).
 It outputs a checksum of the content of the epub when it completes.
 This checksum is then used by the full book tests to ensure that code modifications don't cause unintended changes to the produced book.
+The *--sum-only* option can be used to output just the checksum without producing the stripped file.

-Usage is: epubstrip.sh \<epub file\>
+Usage is: epubstrip.sh \[--sum-only\] \<epub file\> \[\<output file\>\]

 ### mkExpected.sh